Skip to Main Content

 AR in manufacturing: A solution in search of a problem

-AR headsets make it possible to project digital information onto the real world—hence the name “augmented reality.”
-In theory, the applications for manufacturing seemed endless: workers on the floor could project assembly instructions onto parts in front of them, for example, or turbo-charge their ability to spot defects on a QA line.
+In theory, the applications for manufacturing seemed endless: workers on the floor could use computer vision to project assembly instructions onto parts in front of them, for example, or turbo-charge their ability to spot defects on a QA line.
+They might even do simulations of product assembly or machine operation.

 In reality, though, those applications fell flat for several reasons:

-1. AR headsets can be cumbersome.
-For workers whose job is already physical, adding additional weight can increase strain on the body and make injuries more likely.
+AR headsets can be heavy.
+For workers whose jobs are already physical, adding additional weight can increase strain on the body and make injuries more likely.

-4. Temperatures in manufacturing facilities can vary widely—from sub-freezing to steamy hot.
-These are not ideal conditions for operating AR headsets.
+Temperatures in manufacturing facilities can vary widely—from sub-freezing to steamy hot.
+While most headsets are fine in hot or cold environments, they don’t function well at extremes..

-5. Many AR applications rely on auditory or gesture commands, but manufacturing facilities can be noisy.
-What's more, workers may be wearing PPE that obscures their faces or hands.
-Both can interfere with how the AR headset functions.
+Many AR applications rely on voice or gesture commands, but manufacturing facilities can be noisy.
+Workers may also be wearing PPE that obscures their faces or hands, which can interfere with the headset's function.

-6. Finally, AR is a net-new technology for the majority of workers.
-Adopting new tech is difficult at the best of times; when a device already has so many strikes against it, getting workers to adopt it can be impossible.
+Finally, AR is a new technology for the majority of workers.
+Adopting new tech is difficult at the best of times; when a device already has notable shortcomings getting workers to adopt it can be impossible.

 So while the theory of AR in manufacturing was compelling, its reality was disappointing.